Hamiltonian and Lagrangian BRST quantization in Riemann Manifold: Introduction

-BRST quantization \cite{6} is an important and powerful technique to deal with a system with constraints \cite{7,8,9}.
-It enlarges the phase space of a gauge theory and restores the symmetry of the gauge fixed action in the extended phase space keeping the physical contents of the theory unchanged.
+BRST quantization \cite{BRS1,BRS2,BRS3,IVT} is an important and powerful technique to deal with a field theoretic model with gauge symmetry.
+It has also been found as symmetry of constrained systems \cite{PAMD1,JAPB,PAMD2,MH,KS,MHCT}.
+It enlarges the phase space of a gauge theory and restores the symmetry of the gauge fixed action in the extended phase space without changing the physical contents of the theory.
 BRST symmetry plays a very important role in renormalizing spontaneously broken theories, like standard model and hence it is extremely important to investigate it for different systems.
-To the best of our knowledge BRST formulation for a non-relativistic particle constrained to a curved surface embedded in the higher dimensional Euclidean space has not been developed yet.
+To the best of our knowledge BRST formulation for a non-relativistic particle constrained to a curved surface embedded in the higher dimensional Euclidean space which is nonlinear constrained system which is a toy model for a wide class of physical systems has not been developed yet.
 This motivates us in the study of BRST symmetry for this system.
-We study non-relativistic particle constrained to a curved surface embedded in the higher dimensional Euclidean space following the technique of Dirac's constraints analysis \cite{7,8,9}.
-The system is shown to contain second-class constraints.
-We will apply Batalin-Fradkin-Fradkina-Tyutin (BFFT) method to convert these second class constraints to first class constraints \cite{10}.
-We further develop the BFV (Batalin-Fradkin-Vilkovisky) formulation of this extended theory using the constraints in the theory \cite{11}.
-The nilpotent BRST charge is constructed in the operator form using the mode expansion of the fields \cite{12}.
-A possible correction in Hamiltonian due to BRST quantization is suggested and its comparison with Dirac quantization is drawn \cite{14}.
-The result has been verified using a simple example of particle on torus \cite{14}.
-At the end we will construct BRST transformation of the system using Batalin-Vilkovisky (BV) quantization \cite{15,16}.
-This is the first part of the two part paper.
-In the second part we will discuss BRST quantization of embedding $V_L$ in Euclidean space $R_N$ where $1\leq L < N$ \cite{17}.
-The paper has been organized in the following way.
-In the first section, we have reviewed motion on hypersurface and its equivalence with motion in curved space and also calculated all the possible constraints of the theory using Dirac's constraints analysis.
+We study non-relativistic particle constrained to a curved surface embedded in the higher dimensional Euclidean space following the technique of Dirac constraints analysis.
+The system is shown to contain second-class constraints which are nonlinear in nature.
+We will apply Batalin-Fradkin-Fradkina-Tyutin (BFFT) method to convert these second class constraints to first class constraints \cite{IBEF1,IBEF2,IBEFTF,IBIT,EERM,RBJBN,CBAPMT,IBVKAR,ILBAAR,AAR,IBAR,VPRT}.
+We will further develop the BFV (Batalin-Fradkin-Vilkovisky) formulation of this BFFT extended theory using the constraints of the theory \cite{EFGV,IABGV,IBEF} by the Faddeev-Senjanovic technique \cite{LDFAD,PSENJ}.
+The nilpotent BRST charge is constructed in the operator form using the mode expansion of the fields \cite{MKKOSH,SH}.
+The result has been verified using simple example of particle on torus \cite{STH,VPBM,DXQLXZ,RK}.
+At the end we will construct BRST transformation of the system using Batalin-Vilkovisky (BV) quantization \cite{IABGAV,IBGV,JGJPSS,RART}.
+This is the first part of the two part manuscript.
+In the second part we will discuss BRST quantization of embedding $V_L$ in Euclidean space $R_N$ where $1\leq L < N$ \cite{VKP}.
+This manuscript has been arranged in the following way.
+In the first section, we have reviewed motion on hypersurface (H.S.) and its equivalence with motion in curved space and also calculated all the possible constraints of the theory using Dirac's constraints analysis.
 In the second section, we have reviewed BFFT formalism.
 In the third section we have constructed first class constraints and Hamiltonian.
 In the next section we have constructed BRST symmetry for the system based on BFV Formalism.
-We have also constructed BRST operator and suggested possible correction which may arise due to BRST quantization and its comparison with Dirac quantization.
-In the fifth section we have given a simple example of this kind of systems.
+We have also constructed BRST operator.
+In the fifth section we have given a simple mechanical example of this kind of system.
 In the sixth section, we have discussed BV quantization of this system based on BFFT formalism.
-In the next section concluding remark has been made.
-In the end we have discussed some important calculations in the appendix.
+In the last section concluding remark has been made.